Ronny199/alx-system_engineering-devops/0x00-shell_basics/README.md

-script creating directories in the current directory
+command listing all files and directories separate by commas in the current directory